• Archive

 by Josh Boland

-Pastor Greg Jones outstretches his hand as he speaks to an individual in his office at River Outreach “I’m right where God wants me to be,” Jones said.
+Pastor Greg Jones outstretches his hand as he speaks to an individual in his office at River Outreach “I’m right where God wants me to be,” he said.
 “He will put you in a place where he can use you the most, and that’s where I am.
 But I’ve got that dark background.
 God changed me for the better.”

 “I’ve been there.
 I know,” said Jones, the senior pastor and former board member of River Outreach, which provides a faith-based community, housing and support services to those wanting to turn their lives around.
 “If God changed me, he can change anybody.”

-Located on the east end of Maysville, in an an improving neighborhood that was on the decline, the River Outreach program began in 2018, a sanctuary for those suffering hardships with little hope of a sustainable lifestyle.
+Located on the east end of Maysville, in an improving neighborhood that was on the decline, the River Outreach program began in 2018, a sanctuary for those suffering hardships with little hope of a sustainable lifestyle.

 It wasn’t until Pastor Greg arrived to manage the program in 2021, after 19 years learning at a ministry in Lexington, that hope was found among those who passed through the doors.

-“Things changed and the opportunity opened up (to become senior pastor) and Maysville just put arms around us,” he said.
+“Things changed and the opportunity opened up (to become senior pastor), and Maysville just put arms around us,” he said.

 As the face of the organization and as a pastor who preaches at several churches around Kentucky, his impact within the community is evident.

-“I got caught up in drugs, alcohol, jail, when God saved me,” he said. “…All of my life has been preparing me for this.”
+“I got caught up in drugs, alcohol, jail, when God saved me,” he said.
+“All of my life has been preparing me for this.”

 Toby Farrell, 42, of Cincinnati, moved to Maysville and joined the River Outreach Program 11 months ago.
 “If I didn’t find this place, I’d be in a place I didn’t want to be at,” he said.
 “I enjoy the community.
 River Outreach is faith-based and will help you get back on your feet.
 All you have to do is work the program.
 It will work for you if you work at it.”